A Programing Error Blasted 19 Russian Satellites Back Towards Earth - Slashdot

 whats russian for YOUR FIRED!!

 Did I miss several invasions?
-(Score:2)
+(Score:3)

 Nineteen Russian satellites?
 Well, including the 12 American, the Canadian one, the Norwegian one, two from Sweden and the one from Germany that is...